mattijn/topojson/README.md

 #

-Currently parsing TopoJSON as string input requires `geopandas` (`fiona` version >=1.8.6) and parsing GeoJSON as string in requires the package `geojson`
+Currently parsing TopoJSON as string input requires `geopandas` (`fiona` version >=1.8.6) and parsing GeoJSON as string requires the package `geojson`.

-The package `simplification` is used when one want to adopt the Visvalingam-Whyatt algorithm for simplifying or for having a speedup on the Douglas-Peucker algorithm (compared to the `shapely`-integrated version)
+The package `simplification` can be used if you want to adopt the Visvalingam-Whyatt algorithm for simplifying or for having a speedup on the Douglas-Peucker algorithm (compared to the `shapely`-integrated version).

-The `.to_widget()` function depends on `ipywidgets` and can be a bit tricky to get it working.
+The `.to_widget()` function depends on `ipywidgets` and can be a bit tricky to get it installed and properly working.
 But if you do, something like the following will show up:

 <img src="images/ipywidgets.gif" alt="ipywidgets">

-Start from `In [5]` in the following [notebook](https://nbviewer.jupyter.org/github/mattijn/topojson/blob/master/notebooks/ipywidgets_interaction.ipynb) to get these ipywidgets working and use the ipywidgets website, but I run very often in errors like:
+Use the ipywidgets website for installation and start from `In [5]` in the following [notebook](https://nbviewer.jupyter.org/github/mattijn/topojson/blob/master/notebooks/ipywidgets_interaction.ipynb) to get these ipywidgets working, but I run very often in errors like the following:
 ```
 [IPKernelApp] WARNING | No such comm: xxxyyyzzz123etc.
 ```
+Any suggestion how to solve this error is much appreciated!

-The many [tests][l1] as part of this package also can be used as example material.
+Futher, the many [tests][l1] as part of this package also can be used as example material.

 [l1]: https://github.com/mattijn/topojson/tree/master/tests